crashoverride777/swifty-ads/README.md

 # SwiftyAds

-A collection of helper classes to integrate Ads from AdMob, AppLovin (tvOS) as well as your own custom Ads.
+A collection of helper classes to integrate Ads from AdMob and AppLovin (tvOS).
 With these helpers you can easily show Banner Ads, Interstitial Ads, RewardVideoAds and your own custom Ads anywhere in your project.

 This helper follows all the best practices in regards to ads, like creating shared banners and correctly preloading interstitial and rewarded videos so they are always ready to show.